sourabhthakur777/Atliq-hospitatility/README.md

 >Learn better Understanding at how to do proper data modelling.
 >Learn and connected the tables via star schema with many-to-one relation.

-# Checkout and Interact with my Dashboard On: